pwwang/pyppl_report/README.md

 A report generating system for [PyPPL][1]

 ## Installation
+Requires pandoc 2.7+ (and wkhtmltopdf 0.12.4+ when creating PDF reports)

 `pyppl-report` requires `pandoc` to be installed in `$PATH`

 ```shell
 pip install pyppl-report
 ```